weidizheng/project4/README.md

 # C323 Project 3 - Math Practice App

 This is a simple math practice application designed for Android devices.
-The app allows users to practice a variety of math problems, with customizable difficulty levels and question types.
-For division questions, only integer division is required, so any remainder can be ignored.

 ## Features

 ### Core Functionality
 The following key features are included in the app:

-- [ ] **Customizable Practice Options**: Users can select the type of math problem (addition, subtraction, multiplication, or division), the difficulty level (easy, medium, hard), and the number of questions they wish to answer.
+- [x] **Customizable Practice Options**: Users can select the type of math problem (addition, subtraction, multiplication, or division), the difficulty level (easy, medium, hard), and the number of questions they wish to answer.
-- [ ] **Question Tracking**: The app delivers a sequence of math problems based on the user's preferences, keeping track of the questions and user answers.
+- [x] **Question Tracking**: The app delivers a sequence of math problems based on the user's preferences, keeping track of the questions and user answers.
-- [ ] **Results Summary**: Upon completion, the app provides feedback with the total number of correct and incorrect answers.
+- [x] **Results Summary**: Upon completion, the app provides feedback with the total number of correct and incorrect answers.
+- [x] **Sound and Visual Feedback**: Plays a sound and displays a toast message based on the user's answers (correct or incorrect).

 ## Demo

-Here's a video walkthrough demonstrating the core features of the app:
+Here's a video walkthrough :

 ![Video Walkthrough](walkthrough.gif)